Before teaching an online course, instructors should ask themselves the following

 Unit V: Instructional Design Basics

-- Be able to effectively connect learning objectives, activities, and assessments in an online setting
+- Be able to effectively connect learning objectives, activities, and assessments in

 Unit VI: Building Course Content